sparkflows/sparkflows-docs/docs/databricks/user-guide/databricks-clusters.rst

 View Databricks Clusters
 ====================

-Fire Insights enables you to view your Databricks Clusters.
-You can also Start or Restart the Databricks clusters from Fire Insights.
+Sparkflows enables you to view your Databricks Clusters.
+You can also Start or Restart the Databricks clusters from Sparkflows.

 This document explains in detail the steps required to view Databricks clusters.

-Step 1 : Login to Fire Insights
+Step 1 : Login to Sparkflows
 ----------------------
 #.
-Open Fire Insights Login Page.
+Open Sparkflows Login Page.
 #.
 Enter your credentials and click **Sign in**.
 You will reach the dashboard.

 Step 2 : Go to Databricks Clusters Page